moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 ## bandwidth

-The __maximum__ amount of data transmitted over an internet connection in a given amount of time.
+The **maximum** amount of data transmitted over an internet connection in a given amount of time.
 Bandwidth is often mistaken for internet speed when it's actually the volume of information that can be sent over a connection in a measured amount of time – calculated in megabits per second (Mbps).

-VS speed: Internet **bandwidth** determines **how much** data can be uploaded or downloaded from our device (in a given amount of time), and our internet **speed** determines **how fast** data can be uploaded or downloaded on our device
+VS speed: Internet **bandwidth** determines **how much** data can be uploaded or downloaded from our device (in a given amount of time), and our internet **speed** determines **how fast** data can be uploaded or downloaded on our device(good!)

 ## throughput

-Network throughput refers to the "__rate__ of message delivery" over a communication channel, such as Ethernet or packet radio, in a communication network.
+Network throughput refers to the "**rate** of message delivery" over a communication channel, such as Ethernet or packet radio, in a communication network.
 The data that these messages contain may be delivered over physical or logical links, or through network nodes.